zacanger/niddesa/book/00-introduction.md

 ## About This Translation

-There has never been a complete English language translation before.
+This is the first complete English language translation.
 After asking around online, I got [an answer](https://buddhism.stackexchange.com/a/43712/19522) that pointed me to a Sinhala translation; I also later found a Chinese translation.
-Not knowing Sinhala or Chinese, I automated translations using a bit of code, and took these translations and wrangled them into this edition.
-As the work progressed I referenced Pāli Romanizations more and more, with the help of some dictionaries, so this translation is a combination of the translation from the Chinese and Pāli, with some occasional help from the translation from the Sinhala.
-There will likely be many errors, inaccuracies, and inconsistencies in this early version, but it will improve with time.
+Not knowing Sinhala or Chinese, I automated translations using a bit of code, and took these translations and wrangled them into the first edition.
+As the work progressed I referenced Pāli Romanizations more and more, with the help of some dictionaries.
+For the second edition I re-translated from the Chinese and fixed and expanded many passages.

-**Important note**: To be very clear, I do not know Pāli or Sinhala _at all_, and only know a few words in Mandarin.
-At least 80% of v1 of this translation was done by computers.
+**Important note**: To be very clear, I do not know Pāli _at all_, nor do I know Sinhala, and I know a few words in Mandarin.
+At least 70% of this translation was done by computers.
+The bulk of my work has been rectifying these various machine translations with the help of dictionaries.

 This translation prefers Pāli over Sanskrit terms (dhamma vs. dharma, kamma vs. karma, etc.).
 If you're used to the Sanskrit terms — to paraphrase Engels,